Dominican Republic Pet Passport & Import Regulations

 The Dominican Republic does not require that your pet be identified with a pet microchip, but it is recommended that you microchip your pet and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.
 If your pet does not have a registered microchip, make sure your pets are wearing tags that identify them and have contact information for the owner.

 Your pet must be vaccinated for rabies between 30 days and 12 months prior to entering the Dominican Republic.

 Blood Titer Test

-A blood titer test is not required to enter the Dominican Republic from any country.
+A blood titer test is required to enter the Dominican Republic from a high-rabies country.

 Within 10 days of entry, a licensed veterinarian must complete the Veterinary Certificate for the Dominican Republic.
 An alternate copy translated into Spanish is also recommended but not required.
 The certificate must be endorsed by your State USDA office if your pet is traveling from the United States and by the local CFIA office if your pet is traveling from Canada.
 Up to five personal pets can be imported to the Dominican Republic without an import permit.